LarryHsiao/Blog/content/the-cost-of-using-timestamp-in-build-gradle-and-how-to-resolve-it.md

 +++
-title = "The catch of using timestamp in build.gradle." date = 2021-04-14
-category = "Android"
+title = "The cost of using timestamp in build.gradle and how to resolve it." date = 2021-04-14 category = "Android"
 +++